 Ultrasound probe care is important because the better the condition of a transducer, the better the outcome and the safer it is for the patient.
 Proper care will also reduce failures, which means more cost savings for the facility and more uptime for scanning and better-quality patient care.
-Since we have joined with Trisonics, we collaborated with them to provide advice on how to care for your ultrasound probe, how to handle probes while disinfecting and cleaning, and on how to determine the disinfectors and cleaners you should be using!
+At Probo Medical, we provide advice on how to care for your ultrasound probe, how to handle probes while disinfecting and cleaning, and on how to determine the disinfectors and cleaners you should be using!

 Ultrasound Transducer Care

 An important element of ultrasound probe care is cleaning and disinfecting.
 Depending on the probe and how it’s being used, there is low-level disinfecting and high-level disinfecting.
 Generally, standard surface transducers are cleaned or low level disinfected after each study.
 Any transducer inserted into a patient in any manner should be high level disinfected after each study.

 Which Disinfectant is Right for my Ultrasound Probe?